 For much more information, visit the Wikipedia page on Mars.

 The first human landing on Mars took place on October 3, 2016.
 Remaining on the surface of the rust world for four months, the astronauts of the Ares I mission studied the composition of the red planet, tested the performance of new technologies, and determined which crops grew best in the harsh Martian environment.
-Thanks to the success of the Ares I mission, the Ares program was continued to the end of the fifth mission in 2036, after which they were supplanted by the Cadmus program responsible for terraforming the red planet.
-The Cadmus program was overseen by both the UNAC on Earth and in orbit around Mars -in 2029, the Ares IV mission deployed the core block of the International Mars Orbital Research Station, followed by the delivery and assembly of the habitation module by the Ares V mission in 2049.
-Additional modules were delivered by unmanned commercial spacecraft over the course of the early 2040s, and the IMORS received its first crew in 2045 to begin preparations for the Cadmus program.
+Thanks to the success of the Ares I mission, the Ares program was continued to the end of the fifth mission in 2036.
+In 2029, the Ares IV mission deployed the core block of the International Mars Orbital Research Station, followed by the delivery and assembly of the habitation module by the Ares V mission in 2049.
+Additional modules were delivered by unmanned commercial spacecraft over the course of the early 2040s, and the IMORS received its first crew in 2045 as part of a regular research crew rotation that would last for decades.

 - Deimos (natural)